maxwellgriffith345/LoadForecast/README.md

 - **Single weather location** — only Kansas City temperature is used.
 SPP spans North Dakota to Oklahoma and a single location may not capture regional demand drivers in the northern or southern extremes of the footprint
-- **Temperature actuals vs. forecasts** — the model was trained on observed temperature actuals from the Open-Meteo archive API.
-In production, forecasted temperatures are used as inputs, meaning real-world performance may differ from backtested results due to temperature forecast error
 - **No data persistence** — the API pulls fresh data on every request with no local storage.
 This increases latency and API dependency at request time
 - **Local deployment only** — the app is not currently deployed to a cloud